 Important Themes of Episode 2

-- Horses and Cattle: Like the natives of the American western plains, Bronze Age Celtic wealth and warfare were shaped by raiding the stock of other communities.
-In Irish lore, there is a great struggle between Queen Maeve and the legendary Cuchulain (see the entry in Important Symbols of Episode 1 “Mother Grogan….” ).
-Since the coming of the Normans and accelerating for many hundreds of years of British occupation, much arable land was turned to pasture for cattle and horses owned by the Anglo landlords.
+- Horses and Cattle: Like the natives of the American western plains, Bronze Age Celtic wealth and warfare were shaped by raiding other communities’ stock.
+Irish lore includes a great struggle between Queen Maeve and the legendary Cuchulain over a cattle raid.
+With the Normans’ coming and accelerating for many hundreds of years of British occupation, arable land became pasture for cattle and horses owned by Anglo landlords.
 Deasy’s writing on hoof and mouth disease is in the interest of the wealthy landed gentry who own virtually all livestock in the country.
 Odysseus’ troubles begin when his crew slaughters and eats the sacred kine.
-A horse, contemporary to the characters of Ulysses will cause undeserved grief later in the novel.
+A horse will soon cause undeserved grief in the novel protagonist.

 - “a cry in the street”: Aristotle taught a divine essence reflects from every created being and object.
 Jakob Boehme says every creation carries God’s signature directing the observer back to the divine.
 Stephen’s immature crisis is the search for the unique signature in himself.
 One oversimplified definition of Humanism touts the relative importance of the individual over institutions like Church and State.
 Stephen accepts this, but the limited definition is too impersonal.
 The Humanist life is complex, rich in internal conflict.
 You might be a Humanist if… https://humanism.org.uk/humanism/